The Art Of Public Speaking — A Useful Skill To Help Your Child Get Ahead In Life

 "Speech is power; speech is to persuade, to convert, to compel." - Ralph Waldo Emerson

 Effective public speaking is an art that can keep the listeners spellbound.
 Great speakers around the world have touched the lives of millions of people through their engaging and enthralling speeches.
-An example is Swami Vivekananda’s inspiring speech at the World Parliament of Religions held at Chicago in 1893.
+An example is Swami Vivekananda's inspiring speech at the World Parliament of Religions held in Chicago in 1893.
 It is still remembered as one of the most spirited speeches in the history of mankind.

 - Read a lot: Reading is the best way to learn new words and ideas.
 It also helps in understanding how to frame phrases and sentences.
 Reading aloud improves diction and expression.
 Encourage your child to read a lot of books and newspapers.
-This will not only strengthen her vocabulary, but also make her speak with clarity.
+This will not only strengthen her vocabulary but also make her speak with clarity.

 - Learn to tell stories: Stories always sound interesting to listeners.
 Any public speaker who has the skill to weave little stories in his speech endears himself to the audience.
 Encourage your child to read a lot of stories.
-Usually stories from sources like the Panchatantra, Jataka Tales, Aesop’s Fables and Arabian Nights come in very handy.
+Usually, stories from sources like the Panchatantra, Jataka Tales, Aesop's Fables, and Arabian Nights come in very handy.
 Also, teach him how to connect these stories with his speech.

-- Practise speaking: This is probably the most important tip.
+- Practice speaking: This is probably the most important tip.
 Everything gets better with practice, and the same applies to the art of public speaking.
 Ask your child to speak standing in front of a mirror, pretending to address a large audience.
 This will help him improve his pronunciation and accent, and fine-tune his body language which is vital in impressing the audience.
 He can also record his speech, play it back and listen to it.
 This will help him better his speaking skills.

 Schools can play a big role in developing the public speaking skills of students.
 Although it is not a part of the usual curriculum, public speaking can be promoted as an extra-curricular activity.
 Here's what schools can do to popularise public speaking for kids:

-- Stock-up the libraries with books that help students develop speaking skills
+- Stock up the libraries with books that help students develop speaking skills

 - Make students listen to speeches of great public speakers